centau/vide/docs/tut/crash-course/7-property-groups.md

 end
 ```

 One way this can be avoided is by using *property nesting*.
-In Vide, passign a
+In Vide, passing a
 table value inside `props` has special semantics.
 Any key with a table value is
 not assigned like a property, instead the table is iterated and processed just
 like the outer table is.
 Any properties in the nested table will be assigned